BP-Tracker/bp-tracker-android/README.md

 BP Tracker Android
 ==========

-An android client for monitoring and tracking assets such as a motorcycle.
+An android client for monitoring and tracking a motorcycle.

 [![Build Unstable][shield-unstable]](#)